Shock-OS/Simple-USB-Flasher/README.md

 ### CLI (Bash script)

 Simple USB Flasher also has a CLI tool: `simple-usb-flasher-cli`.
-In fact, the backend of the program is a collection of Bash scripts (the Python GTK+ app also uses these script under the hood).
+In fact, the backend of the program is a collection of Bash scripts (the Python GTK+ app also uses these scripts under the hood).
 The usage for `simple-usb-flasher-cli` is as follows:

 <pre>simple-usb-flasher-cli: [ACTIONS] [PARAMETERS] [OPTIONS]